 We offer worldwide delivery on all of our objects.

-If ordering from the UK or Europe before 1 PM, your object will be sent the same working day.
-The courier will depend on the value of the object, with all items delivered the next working day.
+If ordering before 1 PM, your collectable will be sent the same working day.
+The courier will depend on the value of the object, with all items will delivered by DHL Express.

 You may cancel your order without giving any reason, within 14 days from the day the object has been delivered to you.
 Any reclaimable import duties will however remain your responsibility.